openhab/openhab-js/README.md

 rules.when().item("F1_Light").changed().then().send("changed").toItem("F2_Light").build("My Rule", "My First Rule");
 ```

-Operations and Conditions can also optionally take functions:
+Operations and conditions can also optionally take functions:

 ```javascript
 rules.when().item("F1_light").changed().then(event => {